Use If actions in Shortcuts on iPhone or iPad

 Simply put, the If action lets you express the following in a shortcut: If a condition is true do this; otherwise do that.
 A different series of actions is run for each result.

 You can use the If action to test whether content that’s passed into the action as input meets a certain condition.
-For example, you could use the If action to verify that a webpage fetched from a previous action contains the word “goetta”.
+For example, you could use the If action to verify that a web page fetched from a previous action contains the word “garlic”.

-Note: If you’re unfamiliar with the concept of input and output, see Intro to how shortcuts work on iPhone and iPad.
+Note: If you’re unfamiliar with the concept of inputs and outputs, see Intro to how shortcuts work on iPhone and iPad.